(Note: This post contains affiliate links.)

 And in case they didn’t know where they were, there was a sign designating that it was THE Ice Castle.

 The party guests continued their sweet journey with Elsa’s Punch (Blue Hawaiian Punch and Sprite).
-The snowflakes were made out of Sprite and frozen ahead of time.
+The snowflakes were made ahead of time using this silicon mold.
+I used Sprite for the ice cubes.

 The party guests had their choice of beverages.
 In addition to the Elsa Punch, we couldn’t have a Frozen-themed party without “Melted Snowman” drinks.
 Ours had a special disclaimer that said: “Please see Elsa to return to snowman state.”